-A full Reserved Matters application, 18/00133/MARM, has been submitted by Barratt Homes for the construction of 248 dwellings, 3 Gypsy and Traveller pitches, public open space, landscape planting, pedestrian, cycle and vehicular links; and associated infrastructure.
-This follows Outline application 13/01616/MOUT which was approved previously by the MDDC Planning Committee.
+A full Reserved Matters application, 18/00133/MARM, was submitted by Barratt Homes for the construction of 248 dwellings, 3 Gypsy and Traveller pitches, public open space, landscape planting, pedestrian, cycle and vehicular links; and associated infrastructure.

 Planning Application 17/01509/MFUL.
 (Rear of Town Hall).

 TCS Comment on Planning Application 17.01509.MFUL (Rear of Town Hall) for 39 dwellings together with underground car parking, landscaping etc. This application was discussed by the MDDC Planning Committee at their meeting on Wednesday, November 29th, and it was approved with conditions. https://democracy.middevon.gov.uk/documents/s10294/Town%20hall%20report.pdf

 A key issue is the effect that a large new retail outlet village at Junction 27 might have on local town centres, where there is already over-capacity.